someparty/someparty/source/articles/2018-01-07-you-know-who.html.markdown

 [Watch: Boyhood - "He Don't" @ YouTube](https://www.youtube.com/watch?v=iOd8Kkr-P-M "#")

 [The Heat Death](https://theheatdeath.bandcamp.com) is a collaboration between José Miguel Contreras of Toronto indie vets [By Divine Right](https://bydivineright.bandcamp.com/) and [Shotgun Jimmie](https://shotgunjimmie.net/).
 The duo's been heralding their debut for a year now, and with the release finally pending we're starting to hear a lot more from it.
-The band's self-titled record will feature eleven songs, four of which you can currently preview at BandCamp.
+The band's self-titled record will feature eleven songs, four of which you can currently preview at Bandcamp.
 Jimmie also revealed a video which previews the songs "Blue Beard," "You Know Who," and "Master of Emotion" at YouTube.
 Check it out below.
 The Heat Death oscillates between midtempo pop-rock (Jimmie's leads) and a lush slow-burn where Contreras takes charge, both vocalists maintaining their distinctive traits.
 It's all washed in a spacey reverb that gives this project its own character.
 The Heat Death's self-titled full length arrives on February 14.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0Xg0yEy3lpA?rel=0&amp;showinfo=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>